davestearns/eventlogs/README.md

 [![CI](https://github.com/davestearns/eventlogs/actions/workflows/ci.yml/badge.svg)](https://github.com/davestearns/eventlogs/actions/workflows/ci.yml)

-This crate supports a style of transaction processing known as ["event sourcing."](https://martinfowler.com/eaaDev/EventSourcing.html) That name is rather opaque, but the basic idea is quite simple: instead of storing mutable records that get updated as state changes, event-sourcing systems store a series of immutable events recording those state changes.
-When the system needs to know the state of any given entity, it selects the events related to that entity and [reduces (aka folds)](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) them into an "aggregate," which is the current state of that entity.
-That is, the current state of the transaction is actually _calculated_ from the events, as they already capture everything that happened.
+This crate supports a style of transaction processing known as ["event sourcing."](https://martinfowler.com/eaaDev/EventSourcing.html) That name is rather opaque, but the basic idea is quite simple: instead of storing mutable records that get updated as state changes, event-sourcing systems store a series of immutable events describing those state changes.
+When the system needs to know the state of a given entity, it selects the events related to that entity and [reduces (aka folds)](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) them into an "aggregate," which is the current state of that entity.
+In other words, the current state of a transaction is actually _calculated_ from the events recorded about that transaction.

-The aggregate can then be cached aggressively because the events it was calculated from are immutable, and new events are always append to the end of the log.
-A cached aggregate can be quickly updated by selecting and applying only the events that were recorded _after_ the last reduction.
+Aggregates can be cached aggressively because the events they were calculated from are immutable, and new events are always append to the end of the log.
+A cached aggregate can also be quickly updated by selecting and applying only the events that were recorded _after_ it was created.

 This approach provides not only a full audit trail for how a given entity's state ended up the way it did, but also an easy way to record events that can happen multiple times to the same entity.
 For example, a payment may be partially captured or refunded several times, but each of those events will have their own distinct properties for the monetary amounts and reference numbers.

 The drawback of this approach is that is makes listing and querying of entities more complex: if you store individual events and calculate the overall state, how do you quickly find all payments that have been fully refunded?
-Most event-sourcing systems handle this by sending these sorts of queries to a separate, highly-indexed database containing the aggregates.
-These aggregates are typically recalculated and updated asynchronously in response to new events written to the transaction-processing database, so they are eventually-consistent, but listing/querying APIs are often that way in large distributed systems.
+Most event-sourcing systems handle this by sending these sorts of queries to a separate, highly-indexed database containing aggregate snapshots.
+These aggregates are typically recalculated and updated asynchronously in response to new events written to the transaction-processing database.
+They are eventually-consistent, but listing/querying APIs are often that way in large distributed systems.
 This also keeps the writes to the transaction-processing database very fast since those are just inserts to a minimally-indexed table.
+This division of labor is typically called ["Command and Query Responsibility Separation"](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs) or CQRS for short.

 > ⚠️ **Caution:** The crate is functional and tested, but hasn't been used in production yet, so use at your own risk!
 If you'd like to do a pilot, create a [tracking issue](https://github.com/davestearns/eventlogs/issues) on GitHub and I'll gladly help you.